ddella/Debian11-K8s/Ubuntu-22-04-Docker-K8s.md

 <a name="docker-ce"></a>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-# Install Docker-CE on Ubuntu
+# Install Docker-CE on Ubuntu (Optional)
+This is really optional.
+You don't need Docker to run K8s.
 For this tutorial, we're not using Docker container runtime but I like to have Docker-CE installed.
 This is applicable to master and worker node in a K8s cluster.

 Install Prerequisites:
 ```sh